Welcome to the community website for Great Ormond Street Hospital’s planned new Children’s Cancer Centre.

 Public consultation on the draft Deconstruction and Construction Management Plan: 14 August - 13 September

-Further information and a downloadable copy of the DCMP can be found on the construction, access and logistics page, and you can provide your feedback on the consultation page, which also includes information about our upcoming consultation events in September.
+Further information and a downloadable copy of the DCMP can be found on the construction, access and logistics page.

 In April 2023, we were granted full planning permission for the new Children’s Cancer Centre (CCC), allowing us to deliver a national resource for children with rare and difficult-to-treat cancers, and provide the highest levels of clinical care to the largest number of children.